-I don’t focus on the technical Balanced Scorecard aspects.
-(Many great books have been written on the subject already.)
+I don’t focus too much on the technical Balanced Scorecard aspects.
+(Many great books have been written on the subject.)

 You can read this guide chronologically or jump to any chapter you like: